loopandlearn/news/docs/edition/2026-09-09.md

 Participants used a variety of fasting strategies, including exercise targets, sleep modes, and adjustments to glucose targets or basal insulin settings.
 Interestingly, some participants made few or no changes to their settings and still completed the fast successfully.
 This suggests that fasting adjustments may need to be individualized rather than following a single standard approach.

 The study also examined ketones.
 Mild increases in ketone levels were common after the fast and generally reflected normal fasting physiology.
-However, participants who received less than about 30% of their usual insulin dose tended to have higher ketone levels, highlighting the importance of maintaining sufficient insulin delivery during prolonged fasting.
+However, **participants who received less than about 30% of their usual insulin dose tended to have higher ketone levels**, highlighting the importance of maintaining sufficient insulin delivery during prolonged fasting.

 The researchers concluded that modern AID systems - including OS-AID- can help support safe prolonged fasting by maintaining glucose control while reducing the risk of hypoglycemia.
 Their findings suggest that many individuals may be able to fast safely with appropriate preparation, monitoring, and individualized adjustments.